mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 `:t` is a `ghci` command for checking the type of a value.
 Note that this command is not a part of Haskell itself, just a `ghci` functionality.

-As a result you will see:
+After clicking enter, as a result you will see:

 ```
 True :: Bool